sympy/sympy/doc/src/modules/polys/domainsintro.rst

 What are the domains?
 =====================

-For most users the domains are only really noticable in the printed output of a :py:class:`~.Poly`::
+For most users the domains are only really noticeable in the printed output of a :py:class:`~.Poly`::

   >>> from sympy import Symbol, Poly